MidKnightXI/Redditech/README.md

 Change in the `build.gradle` every `2.13.2` by `2.13.3`

-This bug has already been reported to the devs of react-native-video but and we fixed it by ourselves.
+This bug has already been reported to the devs of react-native-video but we fixed it by ourselves waiting for a patch from them.

 ## Setup